kailash-manasarovar/statement/docs/timeline/2023/december.md

 - Whenever I'm feeling a little bit paranoid, I wonder if she knew what was going on.
 There is a strong Finnish connection to the conspiracy.
 - I never forgot [something weird that Patricia said](../2022/march.md#conservatory-open-day) that first time we went walking and she was there.
 - I mention the blinking on X at a later date.
-- It's as if, while the woman is singing Back to Black to me, she's also suddenly pretending to have a very pronounced twitch.
+- It's as if, while the woman is singing Back to Black to me, she's also suddenly pretending to have a very pronounced twitch in both eyes.

 !!! info "PTSD symptoms"
-    - When I was sexually abused as a child, I endured extreme brutality and suffered an enormous PTSD afterwards which was debilitating.
+    - When I was sexually abused as a child, I endured extreme brutality and suffered an enormous and debilitating PTSD afterwards.
     - I believe I brought some of the facial expressions that arose during those attacks into my daily life.
     - One of the things I do from time to time, I'm told, is blink in a weird manner.
     - I believe the blinking comes from when I was being repeatedly raped, and the assault on the body that took place at those times.
     - Blinking may have been my only way to register sexual assault as it was happening and while I was sedated.
-    - If I'm right about the Finnish woman, in deeply paranoid moments, it certainly appears much more is going on than at first meets the eye.
+    - If I'm right about the Finnish woman, in less-and-less paranoid moments, it certainly appears much more is going on than at first meets the eye.
-    - I wonder if *all* the teachers and staff, especially the women, and the townsfolk of Dénia are aware of the depths of evil this story potentially contains.
+    - I wonder if *all* the teachers and staff, especially the women, and the townsfolk of Dénia are aware of the depths of evil this story contains.
-    - It's perhaps important to note that abuse sufferers, like myself, are going to be broadly more open to subtle seduction manipulation techniques due to the tearing down of psychological boundaries during such attacks.
+    - It's perhaps important to note that abuse sufferers, like myself, are going to be more open to subtle seduction manipulation techniques due to the tearing down of psychological boundaries during such attacks.
     - Ironically, we will also notice them more clearly due to our heightened awareness capabilities.

-- I wonder now if this woman was somehow involved did she manage to drug me further because, when I got back to Madrid, I was still out of my mind.
+- I was continuing to ingest something that was making me extremely euphoric because, when I got back to Madrid, I was still *utterly* out of my mind.

-- Curiously, she spoke to me about similar things I had noticed on Twitter content which seemed to be trying to make me insecure about how I looked and whether I was attractive enough for men.
-I thought that was weird, not as weird at the blinking though.
+!!! info "Memories triggered by theatrical and malicious eye twitches"

-!!! info
+    - I'm reminded me of a man I knew in Dénia in 2015 who I had been introduced to by a French woman, Sylvie, who worked in an estate agency.
-    - This has reminded me of a man I knew in Dénia in 2014 or 15 who I had been introduced to by a French woman there who worked in an estate agency.
+    - I have now reported this in the [2015 statement chapter](../early-years/2015.md#greek-man-with-a-twitch-and-sylvie).
     - We had been out one night and he walked a little way towards my home with me, and the whole time he kept blinking and winking at me, while grinning, in an extraordinarily weird manner.
     - So weird, in fact, I mentioned it to the French woman in disgust.
     - The man was Greek and may have been one of the [muscle men](#muscle-men-outside-the-tunnel) I just mentioned.